kidusm001/multi-fleet-managment/docs/backend-deliverables-report.md

-# Backend Deliverables Report (Multi-Fleet Management)
+# Backend Deliverables Report — Multi‑Fleet Management (v1.4.3 aligned)

 This report aligns with the project deliverables guideline (v1.4.3) for the backend component only.
 It summarizes scope, architecture, security, testing, seed data, and verification.